anverbogatov/anverbogatov.github.io/content/posts/fullstackguy.md

 ---

 Today, I have found out that my new YouTube channel has finally reached it's first 100 views, and I have decided to write something about it.
-Life of a programmer thoughts about own business or side projects revolves around always.
+In a life of a programmer thoughts about own business or side projects always revolve around.
 So, that happened to me either.
 I was thinking about own side-projects for whole of my professional life.
-Previously, it was own Flappy Bird-like mobile game, then own reporting service with analytics and dashboards for Todoist service.
+Previously, it was own Flappy Bird-like mobile game, then own reporting service with analytics and dashboards for Todoist service and many more.

 Last months, I was thinking about ways of sharing my knowledge with newbies in IT.